 Contact tracing will involve locations and if somebody contracts COVID then if they stayed at your rental, expect a call.
-Being able to offer evidence of best practise will help the authorities and the potential for an “ambulance chaser” to turn into a “rental chaser” will be minimised.
+Being able to offer evidence of best practice will help the authorities and the potential for an “ambulance chaser” to turn into a “rental chaser” will be minimized.
 If you think it may be hard to convince a judge, then you may be correct, but it will be easier if a sound protocol is followed.
-There is also the question of affording a defence even if innocent!
+There is also the question of affording a defense even if innocent!

 There is a danger however that the world will adopt a plethora of practices and companies will claim them as a private brand and we will see a confusing morass of meaningless badges.

-In the last few days Booking.com, Airbnb and Expedia have all adopted the generic advice of the World Travel & Tourism Council who plan to allow use of the Safe Travels “stamp”.
-The question of tracking and qualification still applies, as this particular premise is based on trust not audit and a more general advice policy.
+In the last few days Booking.com, Airbnb, and Expedia have all adopted the generic advice of the World Travel & Tourism Council who plan to allow use of the Safe Travels “stamp”.
+The question of tracking and qualification still applies, as this particular premise is based on trust not an audit, and a more general advice policy.

 Reducing risks and building confidence requires qualified protocols and inspections.
-The UK has already pushed ahead in the rental sector and protocols standardised and adopted.
+The UK has already pushed ahead in the rental sector and protocols standardized and adopted.

 Technology is central to traceability

-This may sound simple, but anyone involved in this sector knows that apart from a whole new level of technical development, it also requires businesses relationships and political savvy to navigate the complex world of marketplaces, channel management and hardware.
+This may sound simple, but anyone involved in this sector knows that apart from a whole new level of technical development, it also requires business relationships and political savvy to navigate the complex world of marketplaces, channel management, and hardware.

-COVID-19 hit this market like a runaway train and has not only caused widespread distress but has also highlighted the other areas of vulnerability in the professionalisation of vacation rentals.
+COVID-19 hit this market like a runaway train and has not only caused widespread distress but has also highlighted the other areas of vulnerability in the professionalization of vacation rentals.